SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Initializers in structures and enumerations can call other declared initializers to delegate part or all of the initialization process.

-A designated initializer of a class is responsible for initializing all of the class's properties directly.
+A designated initializer of a class initializes all of the class's properties directly.
 It can't call any other initializers of the same class, and if the class has a superclass, it must call one of the superclass's designated initializers.